kaaproject/kaa-rfcs/0004-ecs2ext-protocol/README.md

 ## Glossary

 - ECS2EXT -- name of the protocol used in communication between Endpoint Communication Service and extension service
-- ECS -- shot name for Endpoint Communication Service
+- ECS -- short name for Endpoint Communication Service
 - `status` message -- message that contains `status` field value, but `payload` and `contentType` values are missing.
 Used in delivery confirmation process.